sk2589822/Exhentai-Enhancer/README.md

 ### features

 1. Load all images sequentially if the there are more than one page.
-   \*Could disable by untick *Enable auto redirect to Multi-Page Viewer* in tampermonkey menu
+   \*Could disable by unticking `Enable auto redirect to Multi-Page Viewer` in tampermonkey menu

 2. Show pop-up in same page instead of window popup when click `Archive Download` or `Torrent Download`.
-   \*Could disable by untick *Enable better download popup* in tampermonkey menu
+   \*Could disable by unticking `Enable better download popup` in tampermonkey menu

 3. Download torrent directly if there is only 1 torrent.
-   \*Could disable by untick *Enable better download popup* in tampermonkey menu
+   \*Could disable by unticking `Enable better download popup` in tampermonkey menu

 4. Go to next/prev row if mouse wheel on images container.
-   \*Could disable by untick *Enable scroll per row* in tampermonkey menu
+   \*Could disable by unticking `Enable scroll per row` in tampermonkey menu

 ## Multi-Page Viewer Enhancer
 works on:
 1. url match `https://e(x)hentai.org/mpv/*/*`
 2. settings -> Multi-Page Viewer -> Always use the Multi-Page Viewer? -> Yup
-\*Could disable all features by untick *Enable Multi-Page Viewer enhancer* in tampermonkey menu
+   \*Could disable all featuingres by untick `Enable Multi-Page Viewer enhancer` in tampermonkey menu

 ### features